-Have you ever wondered how much water do you use during your daily bathroom activities?
+Have you ever wondered how much water you use during your daily bathroom activities?

-It may actually come to a surprise to learn about the high amount of water that we use for bathing and showering.
+It may actually come as a surprise to learn about the high amount of water that we use for bathing and showering.

 Let us show you what we are talking about and how you can reduce your bathroom water usage and conserve water.

 First measure your bathroom water usage